FedeDP/Clightd/README.md

 * *getactualbrightness* -> takes a backlight kernel interface.
 Returns actual brightness for that interface (int).

 ### If built with gamma support:
-* *getgamma* -> takes env display variable, returns current display temperature (int).
+* *getgamma* -> takes env DISPLAY variable, env XAUTHORITY variable.
+Returns current display temperature (int).
-* *setgamma* -> takes env display variable and a temperature value (int, between 1000 and 10000) and set display temperature.
+* *setgamma* -> takes env DISPLAY variable, env XAUTHORITY variable and a temperature value (int, between 1000 and 10000).
 Returns newly setted display temperature (int).

 ### If built with frame captures support:
 * *captureframes* -> takes a video sysname (eg: video0) and a number of frames to be captured (int, between 1 and 20).
 Returns average frames brightness, between 0.0 and 1.0 (double).